Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 ### RegistrationApplication
-- {"name": "contains", "inference": "application for registration of a road vehicle shall include a green card", "source_entity": "RegistrationApplication", "target_entity": "GreenCard", "cardinality": "0..1 o-> 1..1"}
+- {"name": "contains", "inference": "application for registration of a road vehicle shall include ... a green card", "source_entity": "RegistrationApplication", "target_entity": "GreenCard", "cardinality": "0..1 o-> 1..1"}
 - {"name": "results into", "inference": "application for registration of a road vehicle in the register of road vehicles", "source_entity": "RegistrationApplication", "target_entity": "VehicleRegistration", "cardinality": "1..1 --> 0..1"}
-- {"name": "results into", "inference": "in the register of road vehicles on the basis of a written application by the owner of the road vehicle", "source_entity": "Owner", "target_entity": "RegistrationApplication", "cardinality": "1..1 --> 0..*"}
+- {"name": "results into", "inference": "shall enter ... in the register of road vehicles on the basis of a written application by the owner of the road vehicle", "source_entity": "Owner", "target_entity": "RegistrationApplication", "cardinality": "1..1 --> 0..*"}
-- {"name": "has attached certification of payment of value added tax", "inference": "application for registration of a road vehicle in the register of road vehicles shall include a certificate of payment of value added tax", "source_entity": "RegistrationApplication", "target_entity": "CertificateOfPayment", "cardinality": "0..* --> 0..1"}
+- {"name": "has attached certification of payment of value added tax", "inference": "application for registration of a road vehicle in the register of road vehicles shall include ... a certificate of payment of value added tax", "source_entity": "RegistrationApplication", "target_entity": "CertificateOfPayment", "cardinality": "0..* --> 0..1"}

 ### ThirdPartyInsurance